What are the stock photography trends for 2020? Good question. Stock photography is getting bigger and bigger every year.

 The trick here will be to recreate the feeling of retro whilst still capturing modern society.

-To complement the need for that little touch of retro, we will see colored gels continue to trend in 2020.
-Again pairing with hard light to create a color story.
+To complement the need for that little touch of retro, we will see coloured gels continue to trend in 2020.
+Again pairing with hard light to create a colour story.

 These are aimed more at social media and advertising campaigns.
 It’s unlikely the small business and personal client base will be after this type of stock photography.

-But edgy companies like Squarespace continue to use imagery in line with this.
+But edgy companies like Squarespace continue to use the imagery in line with this.

 5. Stories of Authentic Living

 Predictions for where the world’s most popular app, Instagram, will take us in 2020 was towards authentic living.

 Before there was a huge interest in images depicting unrealistic scenes.
 It saw many accounts growing hundreds of thousands to millions of followers.